 - Do the dates, numbers, units of measure, currencies, and names display properly?

 This is only a short list of things you must consider at this stage.
-Due to the complexities of website localization, it’s best to have an experienced localization partner to walk with you each step of the way.
+Due to the complexities of localization, it’s best to have an experienced website localization service partner to walk with you each step of the way.

 3. Translating the Text